stressboi/TA-check-logFORj/README.md

 This takes the script from the repo linked above and converts it into a scripted input for any Splunk Universal Forwarder running on a Linux server or endpoint.

 Simply drop it into the /etc/apps directory on a Universal Forwarder (or use deployment server or your favorite distribution method to get it there).
 By default it runs once an hour and sends the output with pre-pended timetamp into Splunk.
+Make sure the check-log4j.sh script is executable!

 16DEC2021